BenjaminRocco/Capstone_Project/table_of_contents.md

 - Label_Voters_Analogy.md - Imaginative analogy of labeling functions as voters in a US electoral college system
 - Labeling_Functions_Technical.md - Technical explanation of the Snorkel labeling process and evaluation metrics
 - Sentiment_Analysis_Portion.md - Intended for all viewers.
 A brief explanation regarding the role of sentiment analysis within the project.
 Less technical viewers may be direct to `Summary_Findings.md` file for information regarding results while technical audiences may refer to `statistical_analysis.ipynb` notebook for more rigorous approach.
 - Summary_Findings.md - Intended for all viewers.
 General audiences may find this particularly satisfying while technical audiences may refer to `statistical_analysis.ipynb` notebook for deeper analysis.
+- largescalerun.rtf - Output from `Statistical_Analysis.ipynb` lambda function on large dataset for reproducing results for future iterations.

 ## README.md